SPON SPUN FESTIVAL 2018

 This was my first major exhibition, which ran at the Herbert in Coventry for around six months in 2005.
 It is a story about two boys and their experiences leading up to and during the Rwandan genocide.

 "Thank you for creating this – it raises big issues for all of us – and accessible to all ages – and leaves you feeling hopeful.
 The drawings and photographs are brilliant.
 Resources and activities very good."
 Visitor Feedback

 THE HIDDEN HISTORY OF BOMBING

 This exhibition was a departure for me.
 I was working for Coventry Peace House Education Trust and this was our response to the Allied invasion of Afghanistan.
 Our aim was to help people critically analyse the use of bombs, presenting them with hard facts that don't fit into the narrative of a proudly militarised nation.
 The posters were exhibited all over the city: in the Council House, the Chapel of Unity in Coventry Cathedral and in Community Centres.
-Here are images of a few of the posters.
+Here are images of two of the posters.